tarun-nagpal-github/gatsby-blog/content/blog/2020-05-10_How-to-Add-Redux-into-create-react-app-a5003c08212.md

 ### **Conclusion**

+State Management is an very important aspect of React.

+Redux is a library that handles the State in an organized one way manner.

+It provides a Global Store to handle all state changes to the APP.

 In this post, we have picked a fresh React app and implemented Redux with a sample action.

-I have just set up one, but you can expand it and use it in your project.
-Feel free to ask for any help in comments.
+I have just set up the basic things, but you can expand it or directly use your project.